langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 ---

-## 9. Backup & Restore (P0 Expectations)
+## 9. Backup & Restore Planning

-For P0 enablement, you must at least:
+Before considering your deployment production-ready, ensure you have a backup and restore strategy:

-- Confirm RDS backups are enabled
+- **RDS backups:** Confirm automated backups are enabled and test that you can restore from them
-- Confirm ClickHouse persistence strategy is defined
+- **ClickHouse persistence:** Verify your ClickHouse data is stored on persistent volumes and understand how to restore it
-- Confirm S3 bucket lifecycle/versioning policy is intentional
+- **S3 bucket lifecycle:** Confirm your S3 bucket has appropriate lifecycle policies and versioning configured

-You do not need to execute a restore yet, but you must document how it would be done.
+**Important:** You don't need to perform a full restore test immediately, but you should document the restore procedure and understand how long it would take to recover from a failure.

 ---